scalyr/logstash-output-scalyr/README.md

 You can change that either by setting ``serverHost`` attribute in the ``server_attributes`` config option hash or by setting ``serverHost`` attribute on the event level via logstash record attribute.

-In both scenarios, you will be able to utilize this value for "Sources" functionality and filterin in the Scalyr UI.
+In both scenarios, you will be able to utilize this value for "Sources" functionality and filtering in the Scalyr UI.

 For example: